Akmal33/aplikasi-katering-akmal/SUPABASE_INTEGRATION.md

 This guide explains how to set up Supabase as the database backend for the Catering Finance Tracker application.

+## ⚠️ SECURITY WARNING

+**Never share your Supabase API keys publicly.** The keys you provided should be regenerated immediately for security reasons.
+This document will show you how to properly configure credentials without exposing them.

 ## Prerequisites

 1. A Supabase account (free tier available at [supabase.com](https://supabase.com))